tylerrchia/ucla-football-strength-pipeline/README.md

 - Pulls daily data from VALD and Catapult APIs
 - Saves raw CSVs and RDS files
 - Commits updates automatically
+- Data is stored in a separate private repository

 ### Environment Reproducibility
 - R version is pinned via GitHub Actions